stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ## What is cosine similarity?

-When comparing vectors, there's a temptingly simple solution that every data scientist reaches for — cosine similarity:
+When comparing vectors, there's a temptingly simple solution that every data scientist reaches for, often without a second thought — cosine similarity:

 $$ \text{cosine similarity}(\vec{a}, \vec{b}) = \frac{\vec{a} \cdot \vec{b}}{\|\vec{a}\| \|\vec{b}\|} = \frac{\sum_i a_i b_i}{\sqrt{\sum_i a_i^2} \sqrt{\sum_i b_i^2}} $$